Case study brief: Giving accessibility support and accreditation for Rushcliffe Borough Council

 As principle delivery partners with Shaw Trust Accessibility Services, we are able to offer every website an accreditation, alongside monthly support from HeX Productions.

-We are able to support and guide Rushcliffe Borough Council along their accreditation journey, and in early 2020, they will be recognised accredited by the Shaw Trust Accessibility Services.
-We continue to support the team at Rushcliffe and are incredibly pleased to be supporting a local authority on their accessibility journey.
+We are able to support and guide Rushcliffe Borough Council along their accreditation journey.
+As of March 2020, they are recognised accredited by the Shaw Trust Accessibility Services.
+We continue to support the team at Rushcliffe and are incredibly pleased to be supporting a local authority on their accessibility journey and beyond.